-- Cease practice for less than 12 months before age 65 - Cease practice for at least 12 months before age 65 but do not have at least 5 years continuous insurance/membership with us - Cease to be insured with us for other reasons (e.g. they insure elsewhere) - Move to a lower risk Category.
+- Cease practice for less than 12 months - Cease practice for at least 12 months but do not have at least 5 years continuous insurance/membership with us - Cease to be insured with us for other reasons (e.g. they insure elsewhere) - Move to a lower risk Category.